aletuan/support-vector-machine/README.md

 # 🌸 SVM Iris Classifier

-Phân loại loài hoa Iris bằng Support Vector Machine (SVM) với kernel tuyến tính.
-Dự án này là một ví dụ nhỏ giúp làm quen với mô hình SVM trong Machine Learning.
+This project demonstrates the classification of Iris flower species using a Support Vector Machine (SVM) with a linear kernel.
+It serves as a small example to familiarize users with the SVM model in Machine Learning.

-## 🎯 Mục tiêu
+## 🎯 Objectives

-- Áp dụng kiến thức về SVM để giải bài toán phân loại.
-- Hiểu và thực hành quá trình train/test/predict với mô hình SVM.
-- Tính toán và trực quan hóa đường biên phân cách (margin).

----
+- Apply SVM knowledge to solve a classification problem.
+- Understand and practice the train/test/predict process with an SVM model.
+- Calculate and visualize the decision boundary (margin).

-## 📊 Dữ liệu
+## 📊 Data

-Sử dụng bộ dữ liệu **Iris** từ `scikit-learn`, bao gồm 150 mẫu với 4 thuộc tính:
+The project uses the **Iris** dataset from `scikit-learn`, which includes 150 samples with 4 features:

 - `sepal length (cm)`
 - `sepal width (cm)`